Roy Wales: Premieres of works by other notable composers

-For the 1967 Hampstead Festival of the Arts, Wales commissioned and premiered Phyllis Tate's A Secular Requiem on 10 June 1967 in St Peter's Church Blesize Square London, performed by the London Student Chorale and London Academic Orchestra.
-This was reviewed in The Daily Telegraph.
-Wales also gave the London Premiere of Phylis Tate's choral piece All The World's A Stage as part of a performance at the Queen Elizabeth Hall on 3 June 1980, performed by the London Chorale and English Concert Orchestra.
-This was reviewed on 13 June 1980.
+For the 1967 Hampstead Festival of the Arts, Wales commissioned and premiered Phyllis Tate's A Secular Requiem on 10 June 1967 in St Peter's Church, Belsize Square, London, performed by the London Student Chorale and London Academic Orchestra.
+Wales also gave the London Premiere of Tate's choral piece All The World's A Stage as part of a performance at the Queen Elizabeth Hall on 3 June 1980, performed by the London Chorale and English Concert Orchestra.

 Wales gave the World Premiere of Stephen Dodgson's The Innocents for unaccompanied choir and soloists, performed by The London Chorale in the Purcell Room on 24 January 1976.
-The Composer's Portrait concert of choral and instrumental music was reviewed in The Daily Telegraph.

 Wales commissioned David Bedford to write Of Beares, Foxes and Many, Many Wonders for The London Chorale, and the World Premiere was given at the Queen Elizabeth Hall on 30 June 1979.
-The concert was reviewed in the Financial Times.

 On 8 March 2002, Wales conducted the World Premiere of Michael Stimpson's The Angry Garden, performed by the English Concert Singers & Orchestra at St John's Smith Square London.
 The piece was recorded in 2019 by the Royal Philharmonic Orchestra and City of London Choir with Hilary Davan Wetton and released in 2021.